chouhanj21/BOOK_API_MODEL/README.md

 # BOOK_API_MODEL
-This is the Model that fetch Data from "https://openlibrary.org/search.json" and then ask for query in "input_query">>>>if you having any issue just try "game ggoogle" at once. you can extract  data  from whatever coulumn you want >>>>It will be shown in csv file after the execution.
+This is the Model that fetch Data from "https://openlibrary.org/search.json" and then ask for query in "input_query">>>>if you having any issue just try "game ggoogle" at once.
+(May be it take some time of 5 seconds to fetch) you can extract  data  from whatever coulumn you want >>>>It will be shown in csv file after the execution.
 It create bar_chart for any column you want from entered at intial 1.There is a file data_format - It contains how data is stored in JSON format in this perticular API.